Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Proof of Theorem

-In order to prove the lemma, we need to prove that this matrix is invertible.
-It is invertible if and only if the minor obtained by deleting the last row and the last column is invertible too:
+It suffices to show that this matrix is invertible, indicating the desired result.
+The matrix is invertible if and only if the minor obtained by deleting the last row and the last column is invertible, which can be represented as:

-This is a tri-diagonal matrix, with the value $k-\ell_2$ on the main diagonal, and the value $\ell_1-\ell_2$ on the two adjacent diagonals.
-Divide all the entries by $(k-\ell_2)$ (this is valid because $\ell_2<k$) to get: